Report: Police in Uvalde had rifles earlier than known

 Arredondo later said he didn't consider himself the person in charge and assumed someone else had taken control of the law enforcement response.
 Arredondo has declined repeated requests for comment to The Associated Press.

-On June 2, state Sen. Roland Gutierrez said it was a "system failure" that school district police Chief Pete Arredondo received no word of the pleas for help from people inside Robb Elementary School on May 24 because he had no two-way radio link with city police.
+On June 2, state Sen. Roland Gutierrez said it was a "system failure" that Arredondo received no word of the pleas for help from people inside the school because he had no two-way radio link with city police.

 “I want to know specifically who was receiving the 911 calls,” Gutierrez said during a news conference.